FHL1998/ME5406_Project2_Dynamic_Obstacle_Grid_FHL/README.md

 # ME5406_Project2_Dynamic_Obstacle_Grid_FHL ![maven](https://img.shields.io/badge/NUS-ME5406-important)
 This repository contains the implementation of reinforcement learning algorithms like PPO and A2C, to solve the problem: Dynamic Obstacle Avoidance in Generalized Environment.
+And test the generalization and migration of the trained model using these algorithms.

 ## Project Description
 > The objective of this project is to Deep Reinforcement Learning techniques to implement the **Dynamic Obstacle Avoidance in Generalized Environment**.